 at the ceremony.

-so we meet with them alone, although parents must still be in the house and checking in occasionally, for the safety of the student and rabbi.)
-Secondly, our hope is that after
+or at the meeting, they must still be in the house and checking in occasionally, for the safety of the student and Rabbi.
+We hope that after

 the meetings ends, your family will continue to explore the